By Isaac Bober via PracticalMotoring.com.au

 The Nissan 4W60 was born - 1951-1960

 Nissan’s response was the 4W Series which, like all 4x4s at the time, was slow, primitive and nothing more than a small step ahead of a tractor.
-Toyota won the contract.
-But that didn’t stop Nissan, the company thought it had a winner on its hands and pushed on, rolling out the first production 4W in September 1951.
-The 4W60 Series lasted until 1960.
-The 4W60 was exported to Russia and South America.
+Toyota won the contract, but that didn't stop Nissan.
+The company thought it had a winner on its hands and pushed on, rolling out the first production 4W in September, 1951.
+The '4W' Series lasted until 1960 and was exported to Russia and South America.

-The first-generation 4W60 ran a 3.7-litre NAK engine which was mated to a four-speed manual, produced 55kW and was 4x4.
+The first-generation 4W60 ran a 3.7-litre NAK six-cylinder producing 55kW, mated to a four-speed manual and four-wheel drive.
 The 4W60 soldiered on until 1955 when the 4W61 came into production.

-The 4W61 introduced a new engine, a 3.7-litre Nissan NB engine that made 68kW (it would later be replaced by a 78kW 4.0-litre Nissan NC engine.
+The 4W61 introduced a new engine, a 3.7-litre Nissan NB six that made 68kW (it would later be replaced by a 78kW 4.0-litre Nissan NC engine).
 Other changes for the 4W61 included a one-piece windscreen, chrome strips on the bonnet, a passenger seat that was wider than the driver’s seat and a badge on the grille that said, Nissan.